 The full-tang construction of the blade runs through the handle for added stability and precision.

-If we had to name a single drawback to this knife set, though, it would be the fact that, despite containing the fewest knives of all the sets we’ve reviewed in this article, this is one of the most expensive sets.
+If we had to name a single drawback to this knife set is that it contains the fewest knives of all the sets we’ve reviewed in this article but is towards the higher price bracket.

 Of course, the quality you receive for this price is outstanding, but this set is priced at a level that will be inaccessible to many people, especially for only 4 knives.